yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 forum = 0
 +++

 Hello yuz-ers!
-What a varied month we had!
-This time we have improvements in GPU, kernel, services, input, user interface and experience, driver related rants, and more!.
+This month has seen changes across all aspects of yuzu.
+We have improvements in the GPU, Kernel, Services, Input, User Interface and Experience, Driver related rants, and more!

 <!--more-->

 ## Project Y.F.C.
 1.75?

-Basically one of the features that was missing from the previous 1.5 release.
+Another month, another Project Y.FC. addendum.
+Introducing one of the features that was missing from the previous 1.5 release.

-King of Turkeys [Blinkhawk](https://github.com/FernandoS27) implemented host texture download acceleration for the Switch’s DMA engine (or Accelerate DMA for short).
+[Blinkhawk](https://github.com/FernandoS27) implemented host texture download acceleration for the Switch’s DMA engine (or Accelerate DMA for short).

-{{< gh-hovercard "9786" "DMA acceleration" >}} reduces a ton of overhead by letting the GPU handle texture downloads, improving performance considerably on games that aren’t CPU bottlenecked.
+{{< gh-hovercard "9786" "DMA acceleration" >}} reduces a ton of overhead by letting the GPU handle texture downloads, improving performance considerably with games that aren’t CPU bottlenecked.

-yuzu in the past operated everything from within the CPU and system memory, primarily the process of [swizzling/unswizzling](https://en.wikipedia.org/wiki/Z-order_curve#Texture_mapping) textures.
+yuzu, in the past, ran everything via the host's CPU and system memory, with the process of [swizzling/unswizzling](https://en.wikipedia.org/wiki/Z-order_curve#Texture_mapping) textures being a primary task.
-Now this process is done in the GPU and its VRAM, saving CPU cycles, avoiding having to transfer information back to system memory, and giving us access to the vastly superior bandwidth available in modern GPUs video memory.
+Now this process is done on the GPU and its VRAM, saving CPU cycles and avoiding having to transfer information back to system memory, and giving us access to the vastly superior bandwidth available in a modern GPU's video memory.

 When you find a game that benefits from faster texture downloads, the numbers speak for themselves: